bhtml-engine/blade-html/README.md

 ## Written by AI

 This project was written by [relliv](https://github.com/relliv) with the help of [Windsurf](https://windsurf.com/editor) and [Claude 3.7 Sonnet](https://www.anthropic.com/news/claude-3-7-sonnet) model.
-All the codes and structure are not thought planned and are created experimentally with the sole purpose of creating a blade-like experience.
+The entire codebase and architectural framework were not systematically planned, but rather experimentally developed with the sole purpose of creating an optimized performance experience.
 Please be careful when using it.

 ## License